circleofwilliams/udacity-simple-adventure-game/README.md

+# A TEXT BASED ADVENTURE GAME!!! #

-# This is a simple text based adventure game that was used an assessment to test for my knowledge of basic and foundational programming concept using python as the programming language.
+### This is a simple text based adventure game that was used an assessment to test for my knowledge of basic and foundational programming concept using python as the programming language.###

-## Concepts tested includes but not limited to :
+Concepts tested includes but not limited to :
         1. string manipulations
         2. list manipulations
         3. conditional statements